 He was inducted into the Rock ‘n’ Roll Hall Of Fame in 2002 and toured every year.

-Pitney died in the Hilton Hotel in Cardiff (Wales) of heart disease on 5 April 2006, mid-way through a UK tour.
+Pitney died at the Hilton Hotel in Cardiff (Wales) of heart disease on 5 April 2006, mid-way through a UK tour.